thakurhimself/tech-learnings/react.md

 shouldn't be able to distinguish between the Effect running once (as in prod) and a setup -> cleanup -> setup sequence (as you'd see in development).

+Note - Don't use refs to prevent Effects from firing in development.

+Most of the Effects you'll write will fit into one of the common patterns below:

+* Controlling non-React widgets:
+	Sometimes you need to add UI widgets that aren't written in React.
+For example

+	`
+		useEffect(() => {
+			const map = mapRef.current;
+			map.setZoomLevel(zoomLevel);
+		}, [zoomLevel]);
+	`

+	Note that there is no cleanup is this case.

+	Some APIs may not allow you to call them twice in a row.
+For example, the showModal method of the built-in <dialog> element throws if you call it twice.
+	Implement the cleanup function and make it close the dialog:

+	`
+		useEffect(() => {
+			const dialog = dialogRef.current;
+			dialog.showModal();

+			return () => dialog.close();
+		}, []);
+	`

+* Subscribing to events

+	`
+		useEffect(() => {
+			function handleScroll(e) {
+				console.log("window.scrollX, window.scrollY);
+			}
+			window.addEventListener('scroll', handleScroll);

+			return () => window.removeEventListener('scroll', handleScroll);
+		}, []);
+	`

+	In development, your Effect will call addEventListener(), then immediately removeListener(), and then addEventListener() again with the same handler.
+	So there would be only one active subscription at a time.
+This has the same user-visible behavior as calling addEventListener() once, as in production.

+* Triggering animations
+	if your Effect animats something in, the cleanup function should reset the animation to the initial values:

+	`
+		useEffect(() => {
+			const node = ref.current;
+			node.style.opacity = 1; // trigger the animation

+			return () => {
+				node.style.opacity = 0;
+			}
+		}, []);
+	`

+* Fetching data
+	If your Effects fetches something, the cleanup function should either abort the fetch or ignore its result:

+	`
+		useEffect(() => {
+			let ignore = false;

+			async function startFetching() {
+				const json = await fetchTodos(useId);
+				if (!ignore) {
+					setTodos(json);
+				}
+			}

+			startFetching();

+			return () => {
+				ignore = true;
+			}

+		}, [userId]);
+	`

+	You can't undo a network request that already happened, but your cleanup function should ensure that the fetch that's not relevant anymore doesn't keep affecting your application.

+	Note - you can deduplicates requests and caches their response b/w components.
+	This will not only improve the development experience, but also make your app feel faster.
+If you are using a framework, use it's built-in data fetching mechanism.
+Otherwise, consider using or building a client-side cache: useSwR is a popular solution.

+* Sending analytics:

+	`
+		useEffect(() => {
+			logVisit(url);
+		}, [url]);
+	`

+	see docs.

+* Not an Effect: Initializing the application
+	Some logic should only run once when the application starts.
+You can put outside your components.

+	`
+		if (typeof window !== 'undefined') {
+			// Check if we're running in the browser. checkAuthToken();
+			loadDataFromLocalStorage();
+		}

+		function App() {
+			...
+		}
+	`

+	This guarantees that such logic only runs once after the browser laods the page.

+* Not an Effect: Buying a product
+	Such API calls must be placed in a button event handler

+### You might not need an Effect
+To help you gain the right intuition, let's look at some common concrete examples:

+-> Updateing state based on props or state.
+When something can be calculated from the existing props or state, don't put it in state.
+Instead calculate it during rendering.
+This makes your code faster (you avoid the extra 'cascading" updates), simpler (you remove some code), and less error-prone (you avoid bugs caused by different state variables getting out of sync with each other). see Thinking in React.

+-> Caching expensive calculations
+You can cache an expensive calculation by wrapping it in a useMemo Hook.
+Note - React compiler can automatically memoize expensive calculations for you, eliminating the need for manual useMemo in many cases.

+`
+	cons visibleTodos = useMemo(() => {
+		// doesn't re-run unless todos or filter change. return getFilteredTodos(todos, filter);
+	}, [todos, filter]);
+`

+This tells React that you don't want the inner function to re-run unless either todos or filter have changed.
+The function you wrap in useMemo runs during rendering, so this only works for pure calculations.

+How to tell if a calculation is expensive?
+In general unless you're creating or looping over thousands of objects, it's probably not expensive.
+You can console log to measure the time spent in a piece of code.

+`
+	console.time('filter array');
+	const visibleTodos = getFilteredTods(todos, filter);
+	console.log("filter array");
+`

+useMemo won't make the first render faster.
+It only helps you skip unnecessary work on updates.
+Keep in mind that your machine is probably faster than your user's so it's a good idea to test the performace with an artificial slowdown.
+For example, Chrome offers a CPU throttling option for this.

 # Hooks list